77 Percent

 In the eBook we highlight these critical elements (and many more) that are too frequently being ignored, simply misunderstood or not fully embraced, but that are vital for true revenue marketing.
 In it we address 9 foundational principles that when used as a roadmap for marketing automation and social media propagation are the surest way to develop a sound buyer engagement strategy that transforms you into a true rock star of revenue marketing.

-Download a copy of the eBook to discover 9 ways to exponentially increase leads, conversion, pipeline velocity and revenue impact:
+Discover 9 ways to exponentially increase leads, conversion, pipeline velocity, and revenue impact:

 This is a guest post with a backgrounder on Spam and eMail tactics.